sps1112/sps1112.github.io/_posts/2021-04-23-portfolio.md

 ### By *Siddhartha Pratap Singh*(sidps@iitk.ac.in)

 Here, I have compiled a list of some of my prominent Projects concerning Game Development and Graphics Programming.
-All the available can be accessed in the project description.
+All the available links can be accessed in the project description.

 ## Roaming Ruins